Leica X-E (Typ 102)

 Thanks for reading

 Below you will find a few more photos taken with the Leica X-E (Typ 102).
 I hope you have enjoyed reading and checking out the photos in my article and as always feel free to subscribe to my newsletter to receive an email when I publish a new article, or to leave your thoughts in the comments bellow.
 Donations are really welcome too since a lot of time goes into writing these articles.
-Donations can be made through Paypal to email@example.com or contact me if you wish to donate in another way.
+Donations can be made through Paypal contact me if you wish to donate.
 Thanks.